beatgammit/artichoke/README.md

 If no credentials were passed in, *auth* will be `nil`.

+**BodyParser**

+Attempts to parse the body as defined by the content-type.

+    func BodyParser(maxMemory) Middleware

+* maxMemory- int64; maximum memory, in bytes, the request can use for caching (for multipart)
+  * Once the max memory has been used, files will be written to the filesystem

+*BodyParser* will make an attempt to decode the request body depending on the content type.
+For example:

+* `application/json`- parses body as JSON and stores result in Data["bodyJson"] and the raw text in Data["body"]
+* `application/x-www-form-encoded`- uses the built-in r.ParseForm(); result is stored in r.Form
+* `multipart/form-data`- uses the built-in r.ParseMultipartForm; result is stored in r.Form
+* default- full-text of the body is stored in Data["body"]

+If an error occurs, the error is stored in d["bodyParseError"].
+This will be of type os.Error.

 **Router**

 Basic request router.
 Give it an array of routes and it will do the routing work for you.